(A NATEF Master Certified Program)

 The AYES program targets juniors and seniors in high school and encourages them to pursue a special two-year AYES certificate in automotive technology.
 Its structure is based on a cooperative effort between Aims College, the local area high schools, and local dealerships.
 During the year, the student attends classes on the Windsor campus.
 Through the summer months the student is hired as an intern with a technician/mentor in a local repair facility.
 In this program the student must maintain an active membership in Skills USA, the AYES program’s student organization, plus uphold excellent scholastic standings.

 Service Program Requirements: All students entering the automotive programs are required to take college placement tests and meet the standards placed in accordance with these tests.
 Advisors will determine what additional preparatory needs may be necessary.
 All students entering automotive service classes for the first time must successfully pass the Introduction to Auto Shop Orientation class.
 Safe clothing, shoes, and eye protection are mandatory in all automotive shop classes and are the student’s responsibility to provide.
 Additionally students are required to furnish their own text books.
 Consult advisors for a list of required texts.
-Students must complete all ASE prefix courses and at least 15 credit hours of general education courses.
+Students must complete all ASE subject courses and at least 15 credit hours of general education courses.
 Dexterity testing is required in degree program.

 Automotive Service Technology / AYES Advisory Committee